About

 Set the menu

 Customers provide direction, not specification.
 Great work requires understanding customers deeply enough to ask the question behind the question and solve the problem behind the problem.
-Then I can shape the solution around what creates the most value, not merely what was explicitly requested.
+Then I can shape the solution around what creates the most value, not what was explicitly requested.
 My goal is to strengthen the core product for each customer, not contort it around any single one.